brickfrog/notes.justin.vc/content/references/hongAbstractionofThoughtMakesLanguage2024.md

 ## Implementation {#implementation}

-These are various implementations I've created or wandered into.
+These are some implementations I've created or wandered into.

 <details>
 <summary>Python</summary>